kvisten-e/four-in-a-row/README.md

 ## Features

-- Win detection for four in a row (logic for diagonally is not done yet)
+- Win detection for four in a row
 - Turn-based gameplay
 - Restart the game
 - Usernames saved locally with wins & losses